aboutcode-org/aboutcode/aboutcode-data/README.rst

--  For all object types, we can use a URN (https://en.wikipedia.org/wiki/Uniform_resource_name) Tools may also define their own URNs namespaces and names such as a DejaCode urn as is urn:dje:component:16fusb:1.0
+-  For all object types, we can use a URN (https://en.wikipedia.org/wiki/Uniform_resource_name) Tools may also define their own URNs, namespaces and names such as a DejaCode urn is, urn:dje:component:16fusb:1.0

-Beyond direct identification, an object may have several alternative identifiers aka "external references".
-For instance a Package may have different names and slightly different versions in the Linux Debian or Fedora distros and a Pypi Package with yet another name where all these Packages are for the same Component and the same code.
+Beyond direct identification, an object may have several alternative identifiers, aka "external references".
+For instance a Package may have different names and slightly different versions in the Linux, Debian or Fedora distros and a Pypi Package with yet another name where all these Packages are for the same Component and the same code.
 Or a Party such as the Eclipse Foundation may be named differently in DejaCode and the